About the 7 Arts Foundation's Vital Work

 Dedicated to Exceeding Your Needs, Without Compromise

-The 7 Arts Foundation is committed to fostering healthy North American communities through arts-based development.
+The 7 Arts Foundation is committed to fostering healthy North American communities through arts-based development, management and training.

 We envision communities in which many people can discover and engage their individual and collective creativity and intellect, altering the face and the heart of America for the common good.

 The 7 Arts Foundation Foundation celebrates and perpetuates the life, work and values of Dr. Marshall Thomas, a leading exponent in making creative communities a reality.

 - The arts spring from a common wellspring of inspiration and celebrate the essential humanity.of those who work, study and produce expressions in the 7 arts